-- 13.10 It is important to understand how Privacy Safeguard 13 interacts with the Privacy Act 1988 (the Privacy Act) and Australian Privacy Principles (APPs). - 13.11 APP 13 requires an APP entity to correct personal information held by the entity in certain circumstances.
+- 13.11 It is important to understand how Privacy Safeguard 13 interacts with the Privacy Act 1988 (the Privacy Act) and the Australian Privacy Principles (APPs). - 13.12 APP 13 requires an APP entity to correct personal information held by the entity in certain circumstances.

-CDR entity Privacy protections that apply in the CDR context Accredited person / accredited Privacy Safeguard 13 data recipient Privacy Safeguard 13 applies instead of APP 13 to CDR data collected by an accredited data recipient under the CDR regime.
-APP 13 will continue to apply to any personal information held by an accredited person or accredited data recipient that is not CDR data.4
+CDR entity Privacy protections that apply in the CDR context Accredited data recipient Privacy Safeguard 13 For an accredited data recipient of CDR data, Privacy Safeguard 13 applies to the correction of that CDR data.
+APP 13 does not apply in relation to that CDR data.